-Living a healthy lifestyle means a lot more than adjusting to a healthier diet and becoming physically active.
-Once you begin a medical weight loss program you’ll be encouraged to make a series of healthy changes in your life, starting from the inside out.
+Living a healthy lifestyle means a lot more than a diet and physical activity.
+When you start a medical weight loss program you’ll make a series of healthy changes from the inside out.
 This includes learning how to manage stress.

-Eating a healthy diet and engaging in regular physical activity may be the two pillars of living a healthy lifestyle and losing weight, but managing stress is an easy third component.
-When you are overloaded with stress you aren’t able to make the healthiest choices, and this means that even the strongest commitment to medical weight loss might not be enough to combat a stress-induced proclivity to weight gain.
-Simply, too much stress can lead to heightened levels of fatigue, will increase hunger, and can even disrupt digestion.
+If a healthy diet and exercise are two pillars for losing weight, then managing stress is the third.
+When overloaded with stress, you don’t make the healthiest choices.
+Even the strongest commitment to medical weight loss may not be enough to combat stress.
+Too much stress can lead to fatigue, hunger, and even disrupted digestion.

 Rather than avoid stress, learn to deal with it.
-Here are a few strategies for coping with stress in ways that will promote health and support your weight loss efforts:
+Here are a few strategies for coping with stress to promote health and support weight loss:

-- Try preventing stress rather than just reacting to it.
-Keeping a journal to log feelings and track potential stress triggers can support this effort.
+- Prevent stress rather than react to it.
+Keep a journal to log feelings and track stress triggers.

-- When your stress is increasing, practice deep breathing exercises to help keep your stress from overwhelming you.
+- Practice deep breathing exercises.
+This helps keep your stress from overwhelming you.

-Making healthy choices like these can help you reduce stress and promote a healthier lifestyle by encouraging balance.
-Knowing what is causing stress in your life is often the first step to learning how to prevent it.
+Making healthy choices can help you reduce stress and promote a healthier lifestyle.
+Knowing what causes your stress is the first step to learning how to prevent it.
 During your medical weight loss program, stressful events aren’t going to disappear.
-Come up with a plan as to how you will cope with stress so that you can manage in the moment and stay on track with your weight loss goals.
+It’s your job to come up with a plan to cope with stress so you can stay on track with your weight loss goals.